IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 The mainstream laser method can only be used on those with light skin and dark hair.
 It can burn those with dark skin and not give

-optimal results for people with light hair because the laser targets pigment (dark colour).
-Waxing is only temporary in nature.
+optimal results for people with light hair because the laser targets pigment (dark color).
+Waxing is only temporary.

 Repeated waxing is required periodically as and when the effect of waxing is over.

 These are not permanent methods of unwanted hair removal.
 Hair grows back within a few days.
 More than that, these methods

 will fasten the reappearing of hair and the speed of hair growth will multiply.
 These are not permanent methods of unwanted hair removal.
 Hair grows back within a few days.
 More than that, these methods will fasten the reappearing of hair and the speed of hair growth will multiply.